xcp-ng/xcp-ng-org/docs/installation/install-xcp-ng.md

 :::warning
-If the firmware refuses to boot the media, or reports that the operating system loader failed signature verification, check that [Secure Boot](../../installation/requirements#host-secure-boot) is disabled.
+If the firmware refuses to boot the media, or reports that the operating system loader failed signature verification, make sure [Secure Boot](../../installation/requirements#host-secure-boot) is disabled.
 XCP-ng does not support Secure Boot for the host.
 :::